singh-man/books/crackingTheCoding/16_moderate.md

 You, the user, are trying to guess the solution.
 You might, for example, guess YRGB.

-When you guess the correct color for the correct slot, you get a "hit:' If you guess a color that exists but is in the wrong slot, you get a "pseudo-hit:' Note that a slot that is a hit can never count as a pseudo-hit.
+When you guess the correct color for the correct slot, you get a "hit".
+If you guess a color that exists but is in the wrong slot, you get a "pseudo-hit".
+Note that a slot that is a hit can never count as a pseudo-hit.

 For example, if the actual solution is RGBY and you guess GGRR, you have one hit and one pseudo­-hit